newtechnology/newt-bot/README.md

 # newt-bot
-a discord bot written using Discord.NET API
+A discord bot written using Discord.NET API

 Discord.NET API is needed for this project: